tezemi/ZeroPercentBuilder/README.md

 You can create a new build config using Build > BuildConfig.
 A build config defines settings for how to build the game.

 ## Creating a Pipeline
 You can create a new pipeline using Build > Pipeline.
 A pipeline is a series of steps to be executed one after another when the pipeline is ran.
-Currently, you can create a new, get a build from the disk, deploy a build to the disk, and upload to Steam.
+Currently, you can create a new build, get a build from the disk, save a build to the disk, and upload to Steam.

 ## Options
 There is a new category under your user preferences.